TanujaHegde08/My-Subscriptions/README.md

 3.run the test cases one by one

 2ND WAY:
-Copy the code and paste it in any online java compiler ,run the test cases one by one.
+Copy the main.java code and paste it in any online java compiler ,run the test cases one by one.